You already learned how to bulk convert user mailbox to shared mailbox. This time we…

 Refresh the Exchange admin center page or click the refresh button in the toolbar.
 You will see the new certificate in the list.
 Click on the new certificate and edit the certificate.

 Click on services.
-Check the checkbox IIS.
+Ensure that the services SMTP, IMAP, POP, IIS are checked.
 Click Save.

-Verify that the new Microsoft Exchange certificate assigned to services shows IIS, SMTP.
+Verify that the new Microsoft Exchange certificate assigned to services shows IMAP, POP, IIS, SMTP.

 Select the old certificate in the list and click the delete icon in the toolbar.